 The coroner identified the motorcyclist as Charles Kirkling Jr., 34, of Las Vegas.
 Kirkling died from multiple blunt force injuries and his death was ruled as an accident.

-According to police records, officers with Las Vegas Metropolitan Police Department responded about 2:16 p.m. to the intersection of South Buffalo Drive and Mountains Edge Parkway.
+According to police records, officers with Las Vegas Metropolitan Police Department responded about 2:16 p.m. on Jan.
+12 to the intersection of South Buffalo Drive and Mountains Edge Parkway.

 Metro Lt.
 Richard Meyers confirmed the crash involved a fatality, but said Nevada Highway Patrol was handling the investigation.